jonathanwuki/COP1500Integration/README.md

 # COP1500Integration
-Integration project for COP 1500 at Florida Gulf Coast University
+Integration project for COP 1500 at Florida Gulf Coast University (Spring 2021)

+For this project, we were to create one program integrating all of the programming skills we learned throughout the semester.
+I created a basic command-based application which mainly serves as a calculator but also contains other miscellaneous features.

 ## Project Requirements